mozaik-association/mozaik/docs/2Structure_module.md

 ## Power levels

-A level of power refers to the different decision-making and governance bodies within the organisation.
+A power level refers to the different decision-making bodies within an organisation/country.
 Each level of authority is responsible for managing specific functions or activities.

+RAJOUTER UN EXEMPLE POUR LES NIVEAUX DE POUVOIR DANS STRUCTURE INTERNE

 !!! example "Examples"

-    In Belgium, the level of power is represented by the distribution of competences between the federated entities:
+    In the political structure of Belgium, the power level is represented by the distribution of competences between the federated entities:

+    - The Cities
     - The Regions
     - The Communities
-    - The provinces
+    - The Provinces
     - The Federal State

 ## Instances

 An instance is a governance entity responsible for the management of specific functions or activities.
 It may be composed of elected or appointed members, and is responsible for making important decisions for the organisation.

 Instances are always linked to a name and to a power level.
 They can also be linked to a parent instance, in order to create a hierarchical structure.
-For example, the Procince of East Flanders in Belgium is the parent instance of the city of Ghent.
+For example, the Province of East Flanders in Belgium is the parent instance of the city of Ghent.

+METTRE UN EXEMPLE POUR UNE INSTANCE DANS LA STRUCTURE INTERNE

 <figure markdown>
 ![screenshot 14](img/screen14.png)